CachyOS/linux-cachyos/README.md

 `linux-cachyos-bmq`

-> [!NOTE]
-> The CachyOS repositories provide prebuilt kernels in three different
+> [!NOTE] The CachyOS repositories provide prebuilt kernels in three different
 > march versions: `x86-64`, `x86-64-v3`,`x86-64-v4` and `znver4`.
 The default
-> `linux-cachyos` kernel is compiled with Clang and Thin LTO.
-For this kernel
+> `linux-cachyos` kernel is compiled with Clang, Thin LTO and uses our AutoFDO
-> there is a `linux-cachyos-gcc` variant available.
+> profile.
+For this kernel there is a `linux-cachyos-gcc` variant available.

 ## Features
 ### :hammer_and_wrench: Advanced building & compiling